elatov/elatov.github.io/_posts/2013-10-18-syncing-files-various-cloud-storage-solutions.md

     $ seafile-applet &

 After executing that, it will check if the **seafile-daemon** is running.
-If it is, it&#8217;ll just attach it self to that.
+If it is, it'll just attach it self to that.
 If the **seafile-daemon** is not running, then it will start it up and then attach it self to that.
 Here is seafile running in the notification area:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/10/seafile_applet.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/10/seafile_applet.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/10/seafile_applet.png" alt="seafile applet Syncing Files with Various Cloud Storage Solutions" width="27" height="27" class="alignnone size-full wp-image-9682" title="Syncing Files with Various Cloud Storage Solutions" /></a>